Write an Angry Email | 21 Professional Email Templates

 1. I’m not sure what happened yesterday, but I know that things have been very stressful lately.
 I just wanted to talk about some of the issues we’ve been having so we can come up with a solution together.

 1. Hi [name], Thanks for getting back to me so quickly.
 I appreciate the time you took to respond, but I’m sorry to say that my answer is still no. As I mentioned in my last email, it’s in both of our best interests for me to continue working on this project as well as other projects that are due soon.
-I won’t be able to get the project done by 2024.
+I won’t be able to get the project done by [date].
 Please let me know if there’s anything else I can do for you.
 Thanks!

 2. Hello everyone, The decision to realign the project’s scope and objectives without broad consultation has led to significant discontent and confusion among the team.
 I advocate for an open forum where all stakeholders can voice their concerns and collaborate on a mutually beneficial course forward, ensuring alignment with our overall strategic goals.